 - Poorly maintained roadways cost 6.9 billion hours in traffic delays

-- 6 billion gallons of water are lost every day1
+- Broken water mains leak 6.9 billion gallons of treated water every day

-While mostly effective, these manual inspections take an extraordinary amount of time to complete and they are sometimes very dangerous.
-They’re also very expensive.
-To offset this expense, a new asset management and maintenance approach is needed: one that protects critical civil infrastructure through preventive and targeted measures.
-What infrastructure managers need to protect their assets is a comprehensive solution that leverages new technologies to:
+While mostly effective, manual inspections take an extraordinary amount of time to complete and can lead to unnecessary waste and emissions.
+To ensure that infrastructure is operating at peak efficiency, a new asset management and maintenance approach is needed.
+One that protects critical civil infrastructure through preventive and targeted measures.
+Infrastructure managers need an intelligent asset management solution that leverages new technologies to:

-IBM Maximo Asset Management for Civil Infrastructure is a specialized enterprise asset and performance management solution that augments the ability of civil engineers using IoT technologies and AI.
-It was developed in collaboration with civil engineering firms like Sacertis and Sund & Baelt, an organization that is undergoing its own digital transformation.
-IBM Maximo Asset Management for Civil Infrastructure is a next-generation maintenance program that helps organizations more effectively monitor the structural health of assets such as bridges, tunnels, highways, dams, grids, and railways.
+IBM Maximo for Civil Infrastructure is a specialized enterprise asset and performance management solution that augments the ability of civil engineers using AI and IoT technologies.
+It was developed in collaboration with civil engineering firms like Sund & Baelt and Autostrade per l’Italia, two organizations undergoing their own digital transformations.

-Once in place, the platform consolidates numerous sources of data from sensors, wearables, cameras and drones — and even data from The Weather Company.
-The system uses this information to model, map and monitor each asset.
-Then it analyzes the input to help identify and measure cracks, rust, corrosion, vibrations and stress that provide early warning signs of potential risks.
+Once in place, the offering consolidates numerous sources of data from sensors, wearables, cameras and drones — and even data from The Weather Company.
+It uses this information to model, map and monitor each asset.
+The input is then analysed to help identify and measure cracks, rust, corrosion, vibrations and stress that provide early warning signs of potential risks.

 Using this solution, the organization is able to perform rapid assessments that:

 IBM provides consistent leadership to infrastructure management professionals in the energy, utilities, transportation and civil infrastructure domains.
-We continue to invest in this infrastructure management, leveraging the knowledge of partners to build a thriving ecosystem of solutions — and that’s why operations leaders around the world choose IBM Maximo.
-IBM Maximo Asset Management for Civil Infrastructure is one example of how we collaborated with other leaders to help resolve problems.
-Whatever difficulties we face together, IBM will always remain committed to overcoming the world’s challenges and helping to forge a better future for us all.
+We continue to invest in infrastructure management, collaborating with our partners to build a thriving ecosystem of solutions.
+That’s why operations leaders around the world choose IBM Maximo.
+IBM Maximo for Civil Infrastructure is one example of how we have collaborated with industry leaders to help resolve pressing problems.
+Whatever difficulties we face together, IBM will always remain committed to overcoming the world’s challenges and forging a better future for us all.